mujasoft/commit_sentinel/README.md

 ![Status](https://img.shields.io/badge/status-WIP-orange)

 # Commit Sentinel
-A CLI tool that uses AI to score and summarize the latest Git commit before it breaks everything.
+A CLI tool that uses AI to score and summarize the latest Git commit before submission.

 ## Why This Exists